 This mission of Oasis, located in Paterson, is to break the cycle of poverty by feeding, clothing, educating and empowering women and children in need.
 Here, women can learn computer skills, take an English as a Second Language class, prepare for the citizenship exam, enroll in a high school equivalency test program and more.
 Supervised childcare is provided for children up to age 5 to ensure that adult students can make a commitment to their education.
-West Siders often volunteer to tutor, serve meals and help out in the children’s center.
-To find out about these and other volunteer opportunities at Oasis, please contact Barbara or Signe at Oasis at 973-881-8307.
+To find out about volunteer opportunities at Oasis, contact Signe Howard.

 Refugee Assistance for Families Team (RAFT)